z-shell/zsh-log-lines/docs/README.md

 # Introduction

-Helpers that I use in my custom scripts, available as both functions (fast) and binaries (slow) when needed.
+Helpers that we use with custom scripts, available as both functions (fast) and binaries (slow) when needed.

 # Installation